Emblem21-OpenSource/flownote/README.md

-Click Flow (GET /click) is a silent GetClick that connects to ExtractXY (as ClickBranch) ClickBranch connects with Coordinates to MovePlayer (as Move) then commits ClickBranch errors with BoundaryError to DisplayBoundaryError ClickBranch connects to NotifyRoom and waits for Move
+Click Flow (GET /click) is a silent GetClick that connects to ExtractXY (as ClickBranch) ClickBranch connects with Coordinates to MovePlayer (as Move) then commits ClickBranch errors with BoundaryError to DisplayBoundaryError ClickBranch connects to NotifyRoom but waits for Move
 ```

 ## _Future_